typestack/class-transformer/README.md

 Plain objects are objects that are instances of `Object` class.
 Sometimes they are called **literal** objects, when created via `{}` notation.
 Class objects are instances of classes with own defined constructor, properties and methods.
-Usually you define them via `class` notation.
+Usually, you define them via `class` notation.

 So, what is the problem?

-Sometimes you want to transform plain javascript object to the ES6 **classes** you have.
+Sometimes you want to transform plain javascript objects to the ES6 **classes** you have.
-For example, if you are loading a json from your backend, some api or from a json file, and after you `JSON.parse` it you have a plain javascript object, not instance of class you have.
+For example, if you are loading a json from your backend, some api or from a json file, and after you `JSON.parse` it you have a plain javascript object, not instance of the class you have.

-For example you have a list of users in your `users.json` that you are loading:
+For example, you have a list of users in your `users.json` that you are loading:

 ```json
 [